caswakul/iotfun/NETPIE2020-Experiment2withPostman.md

 >Training material for 2102541 IoT Fundamentals Class at Department of Electrical Engineering, Faculty of Engineering, Chulalongkorn University, Thailand.
 >
->Aim: To introduce newcomers to NETPIE2020 with (i) device schema (ii) publish/subscribe of 'data'  from POSTMAN to emulate NETPIE devices (iii) dashboard.
+>Aim: To introduce newcomers to NETPIE2020 with (i) device schema (ii) publish/subscribe of 'data'  between Postman-emulated devices and NETPIE broker (iii) NETPIE dashboard.

 ## References